 Hundred Heroines reviews Art For The Ladylike: An Autobiography through Other Lives

-In Art For The Ladylike (2021), Whitney Otto merges biography and memoir to generate a poetic and contemplative account of the women artists who have influenced her.
+In Art For The Ladylike (2021), Whitney Otto merges biography and memoir to generate a poetic and contemplative account of the women photographers & artists who have influenced her.
 Whitney has written five other books, including The New York Times best-seller How to Make an American Quilt (1991).
 Although providing factual information on the artists, Art For The Ladylike is a highly personal and intimate read.
 It includes seven of our Heroines; Sally Mann, Imogen Cunningham, Ruth Orkin, Tina Modotti, Lee Miller, Grete Stern and Sophie Calle.
 However, it is less a book on photography and more an exploration of what it means to be a woman artist.

 In the book, Whitney answers fundamental questions about the space women occupy in creative spheres.
 Beyond this, she analyses how to navigate one’s professional career alongside the expectations of being a woman.
 Therefore, it is no surprise that Whitney has been working on the project since 2002.
 Echoing Linda Nochlin’s Essay Why Have There Been No Great Women Artists, the book begins with Whitney questioning whether women photographers are fundamentally different to men photographers.
 The book stems from a belief that women’s ambition is undervalued when it should be celebrated.